redooor/redminportal/README.md

 4. Fixed an issue when accessing admin/login directly.
 5. Added translation zh-tw and zh-cn to login page and main menus.
 6. Resolved issue where package Config cannot be overriden.
-7. Temporarily increase memory to 256MB for testing.

 ## Version 0.1.0
 1. Supports Laravel 4.2